 All C++ programs have the same basic structure to an extent.
 They have one or more header files, defining the namespace, and a main function.
 I will explain more about these as they come up and you need to know about them.
 Here is an example of what a basic program looks like.

 There it is.
 It is nice and simple.
+I decided I wanted to output a message onto the screen and that is how you do it.
 Programs start from here and just get more complicated as they do more.

 Points To Remember Are